With a co-payment, you pay a set amount (like $10) for all drugs on a tier. You may pay a lower co-payment for generic drugs than brand-name drugs.

-Mrs. Martinez is currently eligible for Medicare, and her Initial Enrollment Period ended on May 31, 2016.
-She doesn't have prescription drug coverage from any other source.
-She didn't join by May 31, 2016, and instead joined during the Open Enrollment Period that ended December 7, 2018.
-Her drug coverage was effective January 1, 2019.
+Frank Long is currently eligible for Medicare, and her Initial Enrollment Period ended on May 31, 2017 He doesn't have prescription drug coverage from any other source.
+Because Frank didn't join a Medicare Part D Prescription Drug Plan by May 31, 217, and instead joined during the Open Enrollment Period that ended December 7, 2020.
+His drug coverage was effective January 1, 2021.

-After you join a Medicare drug plan, the plan will tell you if you owe a penalty and what your premium will be.
+After you join a Medicare drug plan, Medicare will inform you if you owe a penalty and what your premium will be.
 In general, you'll have to pay this penalty for as long as you have a Medicare drug plan.

 You may be able to ask for a "reconsideration."
 Your drug plan will send information about how to request a reconsideration.